Fivecomm/cell-free-power-control-DNN/README.md

 This code package is structured as follows:

-- `dataset/`: Folder that contains the dataset files.
 - `data_preprocessing.py`: This script performs the data preprocessing before training the DNN model.
 Preprocessed data is saved in `data/` folder.
 - `train.py`: This script trains the DNN and saves the model in the `models/` folder.
 - `test.py`: This script tests the DNN.
 The output power coefficients are saved in the `results/` folder.